 The primary purpose of the SPTS is to build and test software in advance of operational deployment in the South Pole System (SPS).
 Software developers use the SPTS to debug system changes safely in a non-production environment.
-The close physical and logical match to the SPS allows system maintainers to verify hardware, determine precise cable routing and lengths, and identify potential system side effects introduced by software upgrades, configuration mismatches and environmental variables.
+The close physical and logical match to the SPS allows system maintainers to verify hardware and identify potential system side effects introduced by software upgrades, configuration mismatches and environmental variables.